CTVproject/Replication/Package Full/README.md

 1. Run the six Fortran programs inside the Fortran folder, so the results of these runs can be combined with the subsequent data analysis.
 For more details about how to do this, see README.txt in Fortran Folder.

-2. Run the master_CTV.do file in STATA.
-BEFORE RUNNING, SET THE CURRENT WORKING DIRECTORY in STATA to the root directory of the replication package, then run master_CTV.do; or better set the 'workingdir' GLOBAL in the master_CTV.do file to the root folder of the replication package, to master_CTV.do file with setting the current working directory inside stata itself.
+2. Running the `master_CTV.do` file in STATA: BEFORE RUNNING, SET THE CURRENT WORKING DIRECTORY in STATA to the root directory of the replication package, then run master_CTV.do; or better set the 'workingdir' GLOBAL in the master_CTV.do file to the root folder of the replication package, to master_CTV.do file with setting the current working directory inside stata itself.
 The results produced by master_CTV.do are covered in the README.md/ README.pdf in the Results folder.

 This do file governs the construction of the relevant SIPP datasets from `scratch', by downloading the raw SIPP data from the NBER, converting these in dtas, and selecting and defining variables for our goals.
 Sometimes, it appears, the downloading can get disrupted (or not even start), this is not necessarily an issue of the do-file (we think).
 Overall, building our datasets from the original data costs a lot of space (although improvements can be made to the step0 cleaning code per panel!), about 100-200Gb.
 The datasets we work with, ultimately, are a lot smaller.